 There are three options of how to recolor the image in a different tone.

-The header can be transparent and overlay the page background.
-Select whether the header and the navbar have dark or light text.
-This only applies if the header is positioned outside the page.
+If the header is positioned outside the page, make the header transparent and overlay the page background.
+Select whether the header and the navbar have Light or Dark text color.

 The toolbar is only displayed when the

 toolbar-right positions have anything to display on the current page.
 For example, social icons or the search might be configured to show in the toolbar.
 By default, the content of the toolbar is constrained to the default container width.

 |Set a fixed width for the content of the toolbar or expand it to the full width of the window.